abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 And then

+{: .theorem}

 > The logical system of intuitionistic logic can be seen as a Bicartesian Closed Category---the "and" and "or" operations are the product/coproducts, the values "True" and "False" are the initial/terminal objects and the implication operation is the exponential object.

-{: .theorem}
+By the way, a lattice can follow the laws of *classical logic*, as well. it has to be *bounded* and *distributive* and in addition to that it has to be *complemented* which is to say that each proposition $A$, there exist an a unique proposition $\neg A$ (such that $A ∨ \neg A = 1$ and $A ∧ \neg A = 0$).
+These lattices are called *boolean algebras*.

 ## A taste of categorical logic